mikeal/ZDAG/README.md

 You can link to any hash based format, like those found in `git`, `IPFS`, `Bitcoin`, `ETH`, and many more.
 And of course you can link different pieces of ZDAG data between each other.

+## ZDAG-DEFLATE & ZDAG-BROTLI

+Normally it's a terrible idea to combine compressors as it's expensive and yields little gain.
+However, all of ZDAG's compression is happening in the structure against a compression table that stores all the string and byte data.

+This actually puts us in an optimal path for additional string compression as we have already isolated where applying this compression will be most effective and can apply it there and nowhere else.

+In fact, the delta compression we use on this header inceases the frequency of common separators between each of your values, and they are already ordered, so it's actually ideally prepared for a string compressor.

+This is a separate variant codec because:

+* Optionality in choosing the string would break determinism.
+* We don't want to turn it on by default because if the values are byte data they may already be compressed or are encrypted.
+  This is actually the majority case with blockchain data.
+* We want to leave room for improved string compressors to be applied to this header in the future.

 ## Other features